eckardm/work-stuff/digital-processing/appraisal.md

 *Note that in the image above, Events_2006 is crossed out because the everything in that transfer has already been ingested.*

-To explore a transfer, click on folder icons to expand the contents of that folder.
+To begin and inital survey of a transfer, click on folder icons to expand the contents of that folder.
 To collapse the contents of a particular folder, click again on the icon.
 Digital content is located in the "objects" folder.
 Tags may be applied in the **Backlog** pane---see **Tagging** below.

 ![Exploring a Transfer](explore-transfer.png)